 It is startling to realise that Australia stands alone as a first world nation that contains overtly racist clauses in its constitution.
 You would think we are past that as a nation yet here we are in 2017 and some politicians are still baulking at the removal of such clauses.
 Extraordinary indeed!

 - The recognition of first peoples in the Australian Constitution and the recognition individually of the sovereignty of all the separate nations that have existed in this land for millennia.

 - The removal within the whole document of references to race so that first peoples and all ethnic groups are included as equals.

 - The removal of the discriminatory clause section 25 that allows governments to exclude minority and ethnic groups of all types from the vote.

 - To see a change to section 51(xvi) so that laws made using the heads of power within this clause must be framed such that they cannot be discriminatory or detrimental to all Australians.

 - The recognition of first peoples’ languages as Australia’s first languages, their customs, traditions and connection to land; while also recognising the English language.

-There is bi-partisan support politically for the referendum however neither side of politics has declared what form the changes to the Constitution should take or to what extent the changes should go.
-It will be important for all voters to make their voices heard in their communities and heard by their Government representatives to influence the final wording that will be put to the people.
+There is bi-partisan support politically for the referendum however neither side of politics has declared what form the changes to the Constitution should take or to what extent the changes should go, although it is now clear that the LNP government wants only symbolic recognition which will be unacceptable to first peoples and many in the general community.
+It will be important for all voters to make their voices heard in their communities and heard by their Government representatives to influence any final proposal that might be put to the people.